 - Every student enrolled in the Homestudy Pathway is assigned an HST (homeschool teacher), a credentialed teacher who partners with the parent to oversee the student’s education.
 The parent/guardian serves as the student’s primary teacher.
 HSTs meet with their students/families at least once every 20 school days.

 - The Cottonwood School does not have a single specific curriculum; students and families work with their assigned HST to develop individualized learning plans that fit the student’s learning style and educational needs.

 - Students receive an instructional funds budget each year to use for educational materials, curriculum, and classes.
 Funds may not be used for sectarian materials.
-For the 2021-22 school year, the budget for homeschooled students is $1000 for UPK, $2700 for grades K-8, and $3000 for grades 9-12.
+For the 2023-24 school year, the budget for homeschooled students is $2400 for TK, $2800 for grades K-8, and $3200 for grades 9-12.
 (There are two funding periods in a school year – July 1 and December 1.
 Funds are pro-rated for students who enroll after the first day of school.)